Charlotte Agell

-Charlotte Agell (born September 7, 1959) is a Swedish-born American author for young adults and children who currently lives in Maine.
+Charlotte Agell (born September 7, 1959) is a Swedish-born American author for young adults and children who lives in Maine.
 Her second novel, Shift, was featured on the front cover of the Brunswick Times Record in October 2008.
-In addition to working on novels and children's books, Charlotte Agell also teaches in Maine.

-Agell also wrote and illustrated picture books for young children.

-Biography
+In addition to writing novels, Agell writes and illustrates picture books for young children.
+She won a Maine LIterary Award in 2020 and was listed on the Rainbow Book List in 2011.
+Agell is a teacher in Maine and active in Arrt!
+(Artists' Rapid Response Team) which collaborates with non-profit groups to promote social change in Maine.

-Early life
+Early Life and Education

-Agell was born in Norsjö, Sweden, on September 7, 1959.
-She is the daughter of businessman Christer L. Agell and artist; Margareta "Meta" McDonald.
-Her great-grandfather, Hugo K. Segerborg, was the director of Royal Swedish Academy of Arts.
+Agell was born in Norsjö, Sweden, on September 7, 1959 and became a naturalized citizen of the United States in the 1990s.
+She is the daughter of businessman Christer L. Agell and artist Margareta "Meta" McDonald.
+Her great-grandfather, Hugo K. Segerborg, was the director of the Royal Swedish Academy of Arts.
 When asked about her childhood, Agell said, "somebody always handed me art supplies."
-Her family moved to Montreal, Quebec, Canada; when she was two years old; where her brother Karl and sister Anna were born.
-She attended Carlyle Elementary school where she learned English Language and listened to tales of Maine from Anglo-Canadian and Franco-Canadian friends.
+Her family moved to Montreal, Quebec, Canada when she was two years old.
+Agell's brother Karl Agell and sister Anna Agell were born in Montreal.
+She attended Carlyle Elementary school where she learned English and listened to tales of Maine from Anglo-Canadian and Franco-Canadian friends.
 She became enamored with Maine hence wrote a story set in Halibut, Maine; a fictional town in which she imagined herself as her protagonist, a ruddy-cheeked boy catching fish for dinner.